 Request an accommodation

-Learn about the accommodations offered by Tribunals Ontario and how to request an accommodation.
+Learn about the accommodations offered by Tribunals Ontario, including access to a computer, internet or phone, and how to make a request.

 Overview

-Accommodations are arrangements that allow everyone to participate fully in the tribunal process, regardless of their abilities.
+Accommodations are arrangements that allow everyone to participate fully in the tribunal process.
 You can request an accommodation by submitting an Accommodation Request Form .

 If you are a party, representative, witness or other tribunal participant, you are entitled to accommodation of Human Rights Code-related needs, such as a disability.
 The tribunal will provide accommodation to ensure equal access to the tribunal process, to the point of undue hardship.
 For example, if you have a visual impairment, the tribunal can provide its forms and documents in an accessible format (e.g., large print, Braille, etc.).